Pupwiz/my-debian/README.md

 - other related notes and memos.

+I'm heavily use CLI tools, scripts and things like `i3`, `rofi`, `mr`, `stow`, `gopass` (see links below).
+If it's not your piece of cake, you'd, most likely, won't benefit from this project.
+But if you happened to like them too, you may find here some ideas (and don't hesitate to bring your own) on how to better organize your OS-related staff in a git project.
+I picked up many ideas in bunch of different project, articles, Google groups and Stack Overflow answers.
+Some links are below, some are in the `experiments` and `troubleshooting` folders.
+Some are in script files.
+Many others I forgot to store and don't remember where exactly I borrowed them.

-Anyone may use it for their own needs AS IS at their own risk.
+Anyone may use this project for their own needs AS IS at their own risk.
 Just borrow pieces you like or make a fork and replace personal data and preference with your own.
+Another option is to amend `.mrconfig` after OS installation to use your own private dotfiles and version of scripts.

 Keep in mind, that I'm not able to give any support regarding this project.
 Carefully review all settings, check documentation and think what you are